mercure-imaging/mercure/docs/faq.rst

 Do you offer professional support for Hermes?
 ---------------------------------------------

 Not currently.
-But please reach out to us through Github if you encounter any problems or bugs.
+But please reach out to us through the :doc:`Discussion Board <../support>`, and please `submit an issue on Github <https://github.com/hermes-router/hermes/issues>`_ if you encounter any bug.

 --------